vipankumar87/symfony2-on-pagodabox/Symfony 2.3.x on PagodaBox.md

 ### This is a work in progress

-The aim of this document is to learn by teaching and record my process of getting a [Symfony 2](http://symfony.com/) application running on [PagodaBox](http://pagodabox.com/) with minimum friction, solid performance, and ease of continous developemnt / deployment cycles.
+The aim of this document is to learn by teaching and record my process of getting a <a href="http://symfony.com/" target="_new">Symfony 2</a> application running on <a href="http://pagodabox.com/" target="_new">PagodaBox</a> with minimum friction, solid performance, and ease of continous developemnt / deployment cycles.

-**Feedback is welcome.**
+**Feedback is Welcome: <a href="https://twitter.com/markfoxisadj" target="_new">@markfoxisadj</a>**

 This is written from the perspective of using the bash shell on OSX — extrapolate if your OS is different.

-### In this document
+### Heads up about convetions I use

 #### "$" for shell commands

 Throughout this document I'll follow the convention of representing your shell prompt with a '$', so if you see a command like `$ cd/path/to` you would copy 'cd/path/to' into your prompt and execute it.

+Also, unless noted commands are assumed to be run inside the root folder of your local Symfony project.

-#### Composer — the PHP Dependency Managemer
+#### Composer (php dependency manager) usage

-Hopefully you've already been using Composer, which is a tool for grabbing and installing open source php packages.
-Throughout this document I'll use `$ composer` because I've installed it [globally](http://getcomposer.org/doc/00-intro.md#globally).
-If you install it [locally](http://getcomposer.org/doc/00-intro.md#locally) (i.e. per project) than you'll want to use `$ php composer.phar` — just a heads up.
+Hopefully you've already been using Composer, a tool for grabbing and installing open source php packages.
+Throughout this document I'll use `$ composer` because I've installed it <a href="http://getcomposer.org/doc/00-intro.md#globally" target="_new">globally</a>.
+If you install it <a href="http://getcomposer.org/doc/00-intro.md#locally" target="_new">locally</a> (i.e. per project) than you'll use `$ php composer.phar` instead.

 ### Tested with